coinbase/build-onchain-apps/README.md

 forge script script/BuyMeACoffee.s.sol:BuyMeACoffeeScript --broadcast --verify --rpc-url ${RPC_URL} --etherscan-api-key ${BLOCK_EXPLORER_API_KEY}
 ```

+<b>Note: The above command will print the address of your contract and a link to the block explorer.
+Click on the block explorer link to verify whether your contract has been deployed or not </b>

+For more information on contracts, visit [here](https://github.com/coinbase/build-onchain-apps/blob/main/apps/build-onchain-apps/contracts/README.md)

 #### _Congrats ✨, Time to enjoy your onchain app with some coffee ☕️_

 <br>

 ## For a Live demo use

 - [Stackblitz](https://stackblitz.com/github/coinbase/build-onchain-apps/tree/main/apps/build-onchain-apps)

 <br>